gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

-To register the development homepage, let's create a new local module specifically for registering what is needed to develop the module in isolation:
+To register the development homepage, create a new local module specifically for configuring the remote during isolated development:

 ```tsx remote-module/src/dev/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";